2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 e2-cli -generate 101
 ```

-Looking at the transaction where e2 sent some funds to itself from the perspective of e2 itself.
+Looking at the transaction, where e2 sent some funds to itself from the perspective of e2 itself.

 ```
 e2-cli gettransaction <txid>